christhesoul/christhesoul.github.io/_posts/2019-02-12-spaceships.md

 The `<=>` operator returns 1, 0, or -1 depending on the comparison.

+- `1` if the value on the left is greater than the value on the right
+- `0` if the two values are considered equal
+- `-1` if the value on the right is considered greater

+So far, so good.

+### Launching the spaceship

 When dealing with Numeric object, this is pretty obvious.

 ```ruby